We tend to talk about

 What is a Bond?

 A bond is a debt instrument, a loan made to a large entity like the U.S. government, a city, or a corporation.
 Bonds are considered a fixed-income investment.
 You loan the entity money, earn interest on that loan, and are repaid the face value when the bond matures.
-Bonds are typically safer for your investment portfolio than stocks, but with lower risk comes lower returns.
+Bonds are typically safer for your investment portfolio than

 You can go directly to the source to buy individual bonds or own lots of bonds within a mutual fund or exchange-traded fund.
 What you need to know about a bond is what a bond’s yield is, its cash flow.
 The yield is sensitive to changes in interest rates.
 When interest rates change, the value of a bond changes.
 The longer the maturity, the more sensitive a bond is to interest rates.